 Subd.
-4. Use of private insurance products.
-Clarifies that private insurance products may be used in the creation of a private plan.
+6. Use of private insurance products.
+Clarifies that private insurance products may be used to provide a private plan.
+Requires a private insurance policy form issued by a state authorized insurance company and approved by the commissioner of commerce.

 Subd.
-5. Private plan approval and oversight fee.
+7. Private plan approval and oversight fee.
 Employers utilizing private plans are not required to pay premiums.
 Sets an annual oversight fee for such employers based on the number of employees.
-Requires the commissioner of DEED to review the adequacy of the fee as part of the annual report under section 268B.25, starting July 1, 2025.
+Requires the commissioner of

+DEED to review the adequacy of the fee as part of the annual report under section 268B.25, starting July 1, 2025.

 Subd.
-6. Plan duration.
+8. Plan duration.
 Requires that private plans must be in effect for at least one year and continuously thereafter unless the commissioner approves a withdrawal.
 Employers can withdraw plans within 30 days of the effective date of a law increasing benefits under chapter 268B or a change in premium rates.
-If the plan is not withdrawn it must be amended to meet the new requirements.
+If the plan is not withdrawn it must be administered to meet any new requirements.